 The biggest difference?
 Instead of using Odorless Mineral Spirits to thin the paints, now you’ll use water and whatever various acrylic mediums you desire.
 And of course - not baking.
 Woo hoo!!
 You just got your kitchen back.

-For more experienced artists who prefer to blend their own palette, I offer the Basic Colors, both individually and as a set.
+For experienced artists who prefer to blend their own palette, I offer Basic Colors, both individually and as a set.
 For those who appreciate having Pre-Blended colors, I offer those as well.
 The range matches some of the original Genesis ® colors or my own Pre Blended Art & Magic GENESIS colors.
 Even if you buy the Pre-Blended Colors, I suggest you get the BASIC colors – at the very least, Basic Red, Yellow Ochre and Basic Black – to tweak the Pre-Blended Colors.
 You can download a Color Comparison chart here.

 2. To get a Medium Flesh tone, you can mix the Light and Dark Flesh together.